paulhibbitts/test-docsify-open-course-starter-kit/README.md

 1. Go to the file index.html in the `docs` folder of your repository
 2. Tap the **Pencil Icon** (top left-hand toolbar area) to start the editor
-3. Find the GitHub repository URL setting line (`var yourRepoURL = '';`) and enter the URL (for example,  `https://github.com/YourGitHubUsername/YourRepositoryName/tree/main/docs`) of your own GitHub Repository in between the two quotes
+3. Find the GitHub repository URL setting line (`var yourRepoURL = '';`) and enter the URL of your own GitHub Repository in between the two quotes.
+For example, `var yourRepoURL = 'https://github.com/YourGitHubUsername/YourRepositoryName/tree/main/docs'`.
 4. Scroll down to the bottom of the page and tap the **Commit changes** button to save your changes

 [Learn more about Docsify's configuration options.](https://docsify.js.org/#/configuration?id=configuration)